cocos/cocos-docs/en/getting-started/quick-start.md

     spawnNewStar: function() {
         // ...

-        // Staging a reference of Game object on the Star script component newStar.getComponent('Star').game = this;
+        // Save a reference of the Game object on the Star script component newStar.getComponent('Star').game = this;
     },
 ```